 - 3.1.
-The responsibility for the Administration of the Code of Ethics lies with the Chief Executive Officer of the Society (or the CEO's delegate). - 3.2.
+The responsibility for the administration of the Code of Ethics lies with the Chief Executive Officer (CEO) of the Society (or the CEO's delegate). - 3.2.
 The CEO acts under the direction of the Registrar (unless otherwise directed by the Board). - 3.3.
-The CEO and Registrar (or other person, as stated above in 2.1 and 2.2) may seek confidential advice in relation to the most appropriate operation of these procedures from any members of the Board or Faculty Committee (or from external professionals, acting under a duty of confidentiality, such as solicitors) who are reasonably believed to be unconnected with the Code of Ethics issue under consideration. - 3.4.
-Officers and volunteers involved in the administration of these procedures do so at the request and under the direction and authority of the Society. - 3.5.
-In administering these procedures or any other actions arising out of an alleged breach of the Code of Ethics, the Society and Faculty will be guided by: - non-discrimination in all matters. - the normal principles of natural justice and fairness (including the right not to be subject to bias and the right to a fair hearing). - the desire to balance a swift resolution with a rigorous and fair process, bearing in mind that the processes rely upon the voluntary engagement of all parties. - respect for the data rights of all the parties concerned. - transparency in the processes, but also in the publication of outcomes, where it is appropriate to do so. - the commitment to individual and collective learning and development for the improvement of the Occupational Hygiene profession and individual members of the Faculty. - the principle of proportionality and applicability, balancing the impact and appropriateness of any outcome for a member with the nature of any breach and the considerations of the profession and the public. - 3.6.
+The CEO and Registrar or other person, as stated above in 3.1 may seek confidential advice in relation to the most appropriate operation of this procedure from any members of the Board or Faculty Committee (or from external

+- professionals, acting under a duty of confidentiality, such as solicitors) who are reasonably believed to be unconnected with the Code of Ethics issue under consideration. - 3.4.
+Officers and volunteers involved in the administration of this procedure do so at the request and under the direction and authority of the Society. - 3.5.
+In administering this procedure or any other actions arising out of an alleged breach of the Code of Ethics, the Society and Faculty will be guided by: - 3.5.1. non-discrimination in all matters: - 3.5.2. the normal principles of natural justice and fairness (including the right not to be subject to bias and the right to a fair hearing); - 3.5.3. the desire to balance a swift resolution with a rigorous and fair process, bearing in mind that the processes rely upon the voluntary engagement of all parties; - 3.5.4. respect for the data rights of all the parties concerned; - 3.5.5. transparency in the processes, but also in the publication of outcomes, where it is appropriate to do so; - 3.5.6. the commitment to individual and collective learning and development for the improvement of the Occupational Hygiene profession and members of the Faculty; - 3.5.7. the principle of proportionality and applicability, balancing the impact and appropriateness of any outcome for a member or registered practitioner with the nature of any breach and the consideration of the profession and the public. - 3.6.
 This is not a legal process, other than a means by which the Society determines whether a member is in breach of the Code of Ethics, which forms part of the rules of the Society.
-This guide is to help you understand how the Society decides whether there has been a breach of those rules and, if so, what the Society thinks is the most appropriate course of action.
-A member may, at any time, choose to leave the Faculty, in which case, they will no longer be subject to its Code of Ethics and these procedures.
+This procedure is to help you to understand how the Society decides whether there has been a breach of those rules and, if so, what the Society thinks is the most appropriate course of action.
+A member may, at any time, choose to leave the Faculty, in which case, they will no longer be subject to its Code of Ethics and this procedure.
+It is important to note: